Last updated November 1st, 2018.

 Following integration into the ASEAN Economic Community and an increased presence of global tech companies, more investors want to put their money into startups in Vietnam.

-In March of 2016, Goldman Sachs and Standard Chartered Bank raised US$28 million for a local e-payment operator.
-They had over two million customers and incredible transaction growth of over 30%.
+In 2016, Goldman Sachs and Standard Chartered Bank together raised US$28 million for a local e-payment operator.
+Their investment brought over two million additional customers along with incredible transaction growth exceeding 30%.

 Startups in Vietnam to Grow

-First of all, Vietnam is part of many new trade agreements such as the Trans Pacific Partnership (TPP) which is going forward despite the United States’ withdrawal.
-This gives Vietnam a competitive edge over its neighbors, such as Laos and Cambodia.
+First of all, Vietnam is part of many new trade agreements such as the Trans Pacific Partnership (TPP).
+It’s going forward despite the United States’ withdrawal and gives Vietnam a competitive edge over neighbors like Laos and Cambodia.

 The Organization for Economic Co-operation and Development gives high ranks to Vietnamese teenagers in terms of math and science.